What is Diwali and how is it celebrated?

 When is Diwali?

-Diwali follows the Hindu lunar calendar and its date changes annually – it’s celebrated on a moonless night in October or November.
+The date of Diwali changes annually – it’s always celebrated on a moonless night in October or November.

 How is Diwali celebrated?